1

 infinite and cannot expand!

-universe.
-Space expands as part of a ‘harmony of opposites’
+The vacuum expands as part of a “harmony of opposites” as the

-as the Ancient Greeks would say.
-Space expands in a
+Ancient Greeks would say.
+The vacuum expands in a patterned

-patterned equilibrium with opposing ‘contraction.’
-Note the distinction:
+equilibrium with opposing contraction.
+Note the distinction: Expansion is

 cannot be.
 One cannot claim that a universe is infinite in extent and

-simultaneously expanding (no matter how good your imagination).
+simultaneously expanding (no matter how good one's imagination).
 The two

 FEAR OF INFINITY.
 If it is so easy to expose the failings of the